 All senior faculty members are expected to serve as mentors.
-In the initial roll-out of the plan, professors will be targeted as mentors.
-Senior faculty may be called upon to mentor junior faculty with primary appointments both within and outside their primary department.
-Faculty development sessions and resources on effective mentoring will be provided, including expectations and guidelines for both mentors and mentees and a template for tracking mentees' personal and professional progress.
+Professors will be targeted as mentors, and senior faculty may be called upon to mentor junior faculty with primary appointments both within and outside their primary department.
+Faculty development sessions and resources on effective mentoring will be provided, including expectations and guidelines for both mentors and mentees, and a template for tracking mentees' personal and professional progress.